kiconiaworks/aws-cost-reporter/README.md

 [![CircleCI](https://circleci.com/gh/kiconiaworks/aws-cost-reporter.svg?style=svg)](https://circleci.com/gh/kiconiaworks/aws-cost-reporter)

-This project provides a simple SLACK bot to generate AWS cost charts and sends to a defined slack slack channel.
+The 'pacioli' package is a simple SLACK bot that generates a chart of your AWS account(s) monthly cost and posts the resulting chart image to the defined slack channel (`SLACK_CHANNEL_NAME`).

 ## Prerequisites